awesomerank/awesomerank.github.io/lists/vredniy/awesome-newsletters.md

 * [React Digest](https://www.getrevue.co/profile/the-react-digest).
 A hand-picked weekly selection of the best React JS resources.
 * [React Digest 2](https://reactdigest.net/).
 5 links; Flux, Redux, MobX, React and React Native we are watching everything so sign up and get your portion of javascript awesomeness every week.
 * [The React Newsletter](http://theproblemsolver.nl/TheReactNewsletter/Subscribe).
 A weekly newsletter about React and ecosystem.
+* [React Status](https://react.statuscode.com/).
+A weekly roundup of the latest React and React Native links and tutorials.

 #### AngularJS
 * [AngularJS Weekly Newsletter](http://www.ng-newsletter.com/).
 The free, weekly newsletter of the best AngularJS content on the web.